Creating and paying for a robust consultant care program can be expensive, but not having one can cost a company millions.

 Great candidate communication and contractor engagement are vital to make sure attrition rates stay low and your company continues to build a good reputation.
 When contractors quit prior to completing their assignment, that raises your staffing firm’s attrition rate and its negative reputation in the marketplace, as the contractors that leave are bound to talk about your firm online and in-person, just as your candidates will do.

 Another 21% of people were dissatisfied with their interpersonal experience.
 18% of people quit due to an unpleasant work environment, or they didn’t get along with managers or coworkers.

 Another easy way to build a bad reputation is to not communicate with your consultants.
 Consistent engagement with your consultant turns the table—problems can be identified and remedied early on before consultants quit.

-Now that you have a fuller understanding of the effects of a bad reputation, and can see how the experience of a consultant leaks out into the world and damages your reputation, and therefore your business, let’s talk about what Sense does differently to improve the consultant experience from hiring through the assignment to redeployment (or reassigning a new project).
+Now that you have a fuller understanding of the effects of a bad employer reputation, and can see how the experience of a recruiter leaks out into the world and damages your reputation, and therefore your business, let’s talk about what Sense does differently to improve the staffing consultant experience from hiring through the assignment to redeployment (or reassigning a new project).

 1. Automatic check-ins

 Our system can send a series of onboarding emails and text messages to contractors, to check in with them and gauge their response to the experience so far.
 These messages will vary depending on what stage of onboarding or work where the contractor is, what industry they are in, and what type of communication they respond to best.

 The messages can be routine check-ins or include any information that is necessary to communicate with the contractor at that time.

 These automated check-ins reduce the need for phone calls and time spent by managers or recruiters contacting consultants and candidates.
 Once this system is in place, calls will only be necessary if an employee is having an issue.